dejwk/janet/doc/Manual.md

     Array after sorting: [0, 2, 19, 21, 36, 38, 53, 55, 70, 72]

 The `&` operator returns a pointer to the native equivalent of the appropriate Java type.
-In this case, the operator will return jint*, that is, a pointer to an array of signed 32-bit integers).
+In this case, the operator will return jint*, that is, a pointer to an array of signed 32-bit integers.

-Even though 'it feels like' you're getting a direct pointer, the JVM is still at a discretion to internally make the copy of the array before returning the pointer to you, and then copy data back when the pointer is released (the release is performed implicitly at the end of the block).
+Even though it feels like you're getting a direct pointer, the JVM is still at its discretion to internally make the copy of the array before returning the pointer to you, and then copy data back when the pointer is released (the release is performed implicitly at the end of the block).
 Obviously, it can be very inefficient for large arrays.
 If you compile your JANET-generated